frederic-perez/Ada-Byron-code-book/README.md

 - From Programming, Principles and Practice Using C++, by Stroustrup: _"Be restrained in the use or `using` directives.
 The notational convenience offered by a `using` directive is achieved at the cost or potential name clashes.
 In particular, avoid `using` directives in header files."_
 - From Thinking in C++, 2nd ed.
 Vol. 1, by Eckel: _"Thus, if you start putting `using` directives in header files, it’s very easy to end up “turning off” namespaces practically everywhere, and thereby neutralizing the beneficial effects of namespaces.
 In short: don’t put `using` directives in header files."_
 - From Industrial Strength C++, by Henricson and Nyquist: _"A `using` declaration or a `using` directive in the global scope is not recommended inside header files, since it will make names globally accessible to all files that include that header."_
-- From C++ Coding Standards: 101 Rules, Guidelines, and Best Practices, by Sutter and Alexandrescu: _"Rule 59: Don't write namespace usings in a header file or before an `#include`."_
+- From C++ Coding Standards: 101 Rules, Guidelines, and Best Practices, by Sutter and Alexandrescu: _"Rule 59: Don't write namespace `#using`s in a header file or before an `#include`."_

 Advices on **Hungarian notation**, from well-known C++ gurus: